Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 ### Security Logging and Monitoring Failures

 #### Plan:
-- Implement logging
+- Logging stack (app.py)
 - Log all logins (successful and failed logins), access controls (when user tries to access a folder, etc.), server-side input failures (SQL query, etc.)
 - Implement an algorithm to detect malicious accounts (created in same IP, etc.)
-- Ensure logs can be used by log management solution software
-- Ensure logs is not vulnerable to corruption
-- Prevent all access except read access to admins (need to create a log page for admins)
-- Alert the security teams and/or admins in an event of a live attack (DDoS)
+- Alert the security teams and/or admins in an event of a live attack (DDoS) ??????

 #### Implemented:
 -